Skip to main content

 Additionally, for more detailed information on the LNG trade, you can request a sample of our EMEA LNG Trade Dataset

-Coal consumption halved from 2010 to 2018 and has been averaging 0.6-0.7 Mt since then (0.7 Mt in 2021), depending on hydropower availability.
-It more than tripled between 1999 and 2004 following the commissioning of the 210 MW Plomin-2 power plant and remained broadly stable at around 1.1 Mt/year until 2016; it fell by 39% in 2017 after a fire at Plomin-1, where operations have been suspended.
+Coal consumption halved from 2010 to 2018 and has been averaging 0.6-0.7 Mt since then (0.7 Mt in 2022), depending on hydropower availability.
+According to preliminary estimates, it fell by 17% in 2023.
+Coal consumption more than tripled between 1999 and 2004 following the commissioning of the 210 MW Plomin-2 power plant and remained broadly stable at around 1.1 Mt/year until 2016; it fell by 40% in 2017 after a fire at Plomin-1, where operations have been suspended.

 Graph: COAL CONSUMPTION (Mt)